 9.2.
 REGULATING PLAN

-Each Oak Grove Park subdistrict includes a Regulating Plan which is an enhanced zoning map that illustrates additional development and design standards specific to each district.
-The Regulating Plan includes the following standards:
+Each Oak Grove Park subdistrict is shown on the Regulating Plan which is an enhanced zoning map that illustrates additional development and design standards specific to each district.
+The Regulating Plan may include the following elements: